 (1) 1-pound jar of chicken base paste open [and] not dated;"

 The Nursing Home Law Center at 800-926-7565 represent victims of abuse, mistreatment, and neglect who now reside or have resided in South Carolina long-term care facilities including Bayview Manor.
 Was your loved one injured or did they die unexpectedly from neglect or abuse while living in any nursing home in South Carolina?
 If so, we invite you to contact the Beaufort nursing home abuse lawyers at Nursing Home Law Center (800) 926-7565 today to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 The attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through contingency fee agreements.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.
-Our law firm provides every client a "No Win/No-Fee" Guarantee.
+Our network of attorneys provides every client a "No Win/No-Fee" Guarantee.
 This guarantee means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
 Let us begin working on your case today to ensure your family is adequately compensated by those responsible for causing your loved one harm.
 All information you share with our law offices will remain confidential.